The FDD - One Size Never Fits All

 I bet if there were a contest for learning things the hard way I would win.
 And sure enough, way back in the late 80s, the first attempt at franchising my business concept was a monumental failure.

-Not because the concept wasn’t good.
+Not because the concept wasn’t right.
 It was.
-It had all the components to be a roaring success; good profit margins, needed service, not much competition, great logo, story and presence, very successful concept store, well capitalized and so on.
+It had all the components to be a roaring success; great profit margins, needed service, not much competition, great logo, story and presence, very successful concept store, well capitalized and so on.

 With all that going for me, what happened?